RegisGraptin/ETHPorto/README.md

 > ./contract/scripts/event.ts

+### Mobile App

-A mobile app have also been designed for this purpose.
+A mobile app have been designed for this purpose.
 The user can use a mobile application to have access to the current events, see the coming one.
 This app seek to leverage on-chain data, by gathering information on previous events that the person has done.

 A match making system has been thinking but not implemented.

-## Smart Contract
+### Event Manager

+In the `frontend` repository, you will find a React framework using Rocketkit for the UI component.
+We create this web app only for event creation as it will be useful for organizer to plan the event information.

 ### Unstack system

-To be sure that an
+We also imagine a system of stacking for the organizer of an event.
+This stacking system will force the creator to create an event,

 To avoid any bad behavior and scam for creating a new events, we imagine a stacking system for the event.
 This stacking system will first allow the limitation on the creaton of event.
 This will also can incite people to participate in the event as fund are lock to be sure that the event will be there.
 Other approaches have come to mind about the checking part.

 We also implement a ChainLink Automation system with a Time-base trigger.
 Indeed, when the event is finished, we want to unlock the stacking token of the owner.
 As we want to this process to be smooth as possible for the user, we do not want them additionnal interaction with the blockchain.
 Then, we think that a external trigger to unlock the token could be an interesting functionnality.

-We also imagine a system of stacking for the organizer of an event.
-This stacking system will force the creator to create an event,

-##

-In the `frontend` repository, you will find a React framework using Rocketkit for the UI component.
-We create this web app only for event creation as it will be useful for organizer to plan the event information.